Monday, 25 May 2020

 6. Is It Your Only Book?

-I would not advise paying for promotion for a lone publication, because however much a reader loves it, he or she will have nowhere else to go once it's read.
+I would not advise paying for promotion if you have only one book, because however much a reader loves it, he or she will have nowhere else to go once it's read.
 On the other hand, you may get some new reviews; generally, though, the only time I would advise paying is when the next book is imminent - and by that I mean will be published within the next couple of weeks.
 If so, it is a good idea to write something to that effect either on the blurb or in the author's note at the back.
 Or leave the option to sign up for a newsletter if you do one, or follow you on social media.

 If the book is #1 of a continuing story, it's best to wait until the series is complete before spending out, or have at least three books ready to download.